chaincodelabs/seminars/welcome-to-the-bitcoin-protocol/README.md

 # Welcome to the Bitcoin Protocol Development Study Groups

 *These study groups assume a basic level of Bitcoin protocol knowledge.
-If you haven't reviewed [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook) or [Programming Bitcoin](https://github.com/jimmysong/programmingbitcoin) you should begin there before starting with these resources.*
+You should begin with reading [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook) before starting with these resources.*

 ## Reading